 The Greenwood Centre For Living History serves a delightful afternoon tea on their back patio!
 The house has a screened-in patio where you can enjoy some tea and desserts as you watch the sailboats go by.
 The desserts are even baked with love by volunteers in the community.
 Can it really get better than that!?

 Check to see when you’re visiting, they also host events and family activities at the house (like watercolour painting, theatre shows, and more!).
-Check it out here!
+Or read more about the Greenwood Centre for Living History in my post.

 Need A Place To Stay?
 Montreal West Island Hotels